jaredpillay/WebCV/README.md

 # Professional Portfolio/Resume Website

-A modern, responsive portfolio website built with HTML, CSS, and JavaScript.
-Similar to Ashvir Munesar's portfolio, this template features a clean, professional design with multiple sections to showcase your skills and experience.
+A modern, responsive portfolio website built with HTML, CSS, and JavaScript.This template features a clean, professional design with multiple sections to showcase your skills and experience.

 ## Features